Underage Sexual Activity

 4. Protection and Action to be Taken

-In some cases urgent action may need to be taken to safeguard the welfare of a young person.
-However, in most circumstances there will need to be a process of information sharing and discussion in order to formulate an appropriate plan.
+In some cases, urgent action may need to be taken to safeguard the welfare of a young person.
+However, in most circumstances there will need to be a process of information sharing and discussion to be able to formulate an appropriate plan.
 There should be time for reasoned consideration to define the best way forward.
-Anyone concerned about the sexual activity of a young person should initially discuss this with the person in their agency responsible for safeguarding and child protection (this can be done without identifying the young person initially).
-There may then be a need for further consultation with Children's Social Care for the relevant area.
-All discussions should be recorded, giving reasons for action taken and who was spoken to.
+Anyone concerned about the sexual activity of a young person should initially discuss this with the designated person in their agency responsible for child protection.
+Following discussion between the practitioner and designated person there may be an agreement to submit a referral to the Initial Response Team, Children and Families Division if it is considered that the threshold criteria for significant harm has been met.

-Where there are concerns that a young person may be at risk of sexual exploitation, a referral should be made to Children's Social Care in accordance with the Referrals Procedure; where the situation is an emergency, the local Police should be contacted immediately.
+Where there are concerns that a young person may be at risk of sexual exploitation, a referral should be made to the Initial Response Team, Children and Families, in accordance with the Referrals Procedure; where the situation is an emergency, the local police should be contacted immediately.

-- That the child is in Need but there are no concerns that the child has suffered, or is likely to suffer, Significant Harm.
-In which case Children's Social Care, in consultation with other agencies, will determine what services they should provide and whether to continue an Assessment;
+- That the child is in need of some support and advice but there are no concerns that the child has suffered, or is likely to suffer, Significant Harm.
+In which case Children and Families Division, in consultation with other agencies, could refer to Early Help and Support (EHAS).
+Parental consent will be required prior to the referral being made.

 Any girl, either under or over the age of 13, who is pregnant, must be offered specialist support and guidance by the relevant services.
 Such services should also be a part of the assessment of the girl's circumstances.

-Sharing information with parents and carers: - Decisions to share information with parents and carers will be taken using professional judgement, consideration of Fraser guidelines and in accordance with the Information Sharing Advice for Safeguarding Practitioners (DfE).
+Sharing information with parents and carers: - Decisions to share information with parents and carers will be taken using professional judgement, consideration of Gillick Competence and in accordance with the Information Sharing Procedure.
 Decisions will be based on the child's age, maturity and ability to appreciate what is involved in terms of the implications and risks to themselves.
 This should be coupled with the parents' and carers' ability and commitment to protect the young person.
 Given the responsibility that parents have for the conduct and welfare of their children, professionals should encourage the young person, at all points, to share information with their parents and carers wherever safe to do so.

-Sexual Grooming: - Section 15 of the Sexual Offences Act 2003 (as amended by the Serious Crime Bill (2015)) makes it an offence for a person (A) aged 18 or over to meet intentionally, or to travel with the intention of meeting a child under 16 in any part of the world, if he has met or communicated with that child on just one occasion, and intends to commit a "relevant offence" against that child either at the time of the meeting or on a subsequent occasion.
+Sexual Grooming: - it an offence for a person (A) aged 18 or over to meet intentionally, or to travel with the intention of meeting a child under 16 in any part of the world, if he has met or communicated with that child on just one occasion, and intends to commit a "relevant offence" against that child either at the time of the meeting or on a subsequent occasion.
 In addition the Serious Crime Bill introduced an offence of sexual communication with a child.
 This makes it an offence for an adult to communicate with a child for the purpose of obtaining sexual gratification, where the communication is sexual or if it is intended to elicit from the child a communication which is sexual.
 An offence is not committed in either circumstance if (A) reasonably believes the child to be 16 or over.

-Protecting People with a Mental Disorder: - The Sexual Offences Act 2003 created three new categories of offences to provide additional protection to those with a mental disorder:
+Protecting People Who Are Experiencing Mental Health Difficulties: - The Sexual Offences Act 1992 provides protection to those with a mental disorder:

 - The Act covers offences committed against those who, because of a profound mental disorder, lack the capacity to consent to sexual activity;